 A new version of this feature is available, renamed to Cloud Endpoints Frameworks for App Engine.
 This new version supports the App Engine standard environment, provides lower latency, and better integration with App Engine.
 For more details, see Migrating to 2.0.

-For mobile developers, Endpoints provides a simple way to develop a shared web backend and also provides critical infrastructures, such as OAuth 2.0 authentication, eliminating a great deal of work that would otherwise be needed.
+For mobile developers, Endpoints Frameworks provide a simple way to develop a shared web backend and also provides critical infrastructures, such as OAuth 2.0 authentication, eliminating a great deal of work that would otherwise be needed.
 Furthermore, because the API backend is an App Engine app, the mobile developer can use all of the services and features available in App Engine, such as Datastore, Google Cloud Storage, Mail, Url Fetch, Task Queues, and so forth.
 And finally, by using App Engine for the backend, developers are freed from system admin work, load balancing, scaling, and server maintenance.

-Basic Endpoints architecture
+Basic Endpoints Frameworks architecture

 Here's what using an Endpoints API allows you to do: